-The A16 highway, East of the Kralingse Plas marks a border.
-Cross it, and you’ll enter another country.
-It is not marked on any map, and not many are even aware of its existence.
-Which is surprising, since it’s the border of the largest of all European countries – Suburbia.
+The A16 highway, east of the Kralingse Plas marks a border.
+Cross it, and you’ll enter another country, that’s not marked on any map, and not many are even aware of its existence.
+Which is surprising, since it’s the largest of all European countries – Suburbia.
 A blissfully peaceful country, it is devoid of mass tourism.
 In fact, it is devoid of any tourism at all.
-But those who dare to cross the border into this uncharted land, may collect some unexpected rewards here.
+But those who dare to cross the border into this uncharted land may collect some unexpected rewards here.

-Just across the A16 is Het Lage Land, a neighborhood constructed in the 1960s & ’70s, in all likelihood designed after a wet dream of Le Corbusier.
-Its name means literally “The Low Land”, a suitable name for a neighborhood that lies at almost 7 meters below sea level.
+East of the A16 lies Het Lage Land, a neighborhood constructed in the 1960s & ’70s, in all likelihood designed after a wet dream of Le Corbusier.
+Its name means literally “The Low Land”, a suitable name for a neighborhood that sits at almost 7 meters below sea level.
 It was actually thought that the lowest point of the Netherlands was located here.
 To commemorate this fact, a huge monument was built, at a hugely monumental cost.
-The structure is inspiringly titled Vierkant Eiland in de Plas, or “Square Island in the Pond”, and its design replaced an original one that was deemed “too spooky” – imagine what that one must have been like!
+The structure is inspiringly titled Vierkant Eiland in de Plas, or “Square Island in the Pond”.
+Nicknamed “the Vomit Bowl”, its design replaced an original one that was deemed “too spooky” – imagine what that one must have been like!